Why everything feels broken — and what it's actually costing us

 The Outrage Cure maps the emotional progression underneath it all — from the first experience of loss, through anger that goes unanswered, to outrage that consumes everything in its path.
 And it names the state no one is talking about: indifference, the quiet withdrawal that comes when people stop believing anything will change.

-This isn't a book about calming down.
-It's a book about understanding what's actually happening — in your relationships, your workplace, and the systems you depend on — so you can respond before it's too late.
+This isn’t a book about calming down.
+It’s a diagnostic.
+It gives you the map to understand what’s happening inside yourself and the people around you — so you can respond before the cost becomes permanent.

 The Framework